teemid/Capstan/docs/OpenGL.md

     glUniformMatrix4fv(GLint location, Glsizei count, GLboolean transpose, const GLfloat * value);

 Atleast for OpenGL ES transpose must always be GL_FALSE according to the docs (https://www.khronos.org/opengles/sdk/docs/man/xhtml/glUniform.xml).
+For OpenGL 3.3 transpose can be true, the technique below does not seem to work.

     layout(row_major) uniform;